CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 ✔ Use import { Nome } if it's a value or we need both the type and the value ✔ If we need both, its ok to mix it: import { createSchema, type CreateProductType } from './schema';

+## revalidatePath & revalidateTag

+on our getProducts function, we can also revalidate our getProducts using ISG in a server action.

+Similar to the function where we used the unstable cache, its syntax is

+unstableCache(functionName, ['key-name'], {
+tag: ['keyName']
+})

+even though we usually use the second parameter for the key to invalidate, in this case, what we'll use to invalidate is the tag, calling the revalidateTag with it

+To exemplify this we are creating a getCachedRandomNumber, which will await a Promise of 1 second to resolve, then invoke a Math.random(), and its tag will be get-random-number with a automatic revalidation of 10.

+We now call this getCachedGetRandomNumber in the page and it will work, it will show the number and change it after 10 seconds.

+Both the new call and the getCachedProducts, are now on the body of the component function, but when we add a new product we just want to revalidate the products list, and not the randomNumber together with it.
+Because let's say that instead the call to a simple Math.random(), is a more costly call for our app performance.

+We now have two functions, one from our dal, that is dealing with the products fetching, caching and revalidation, and in the actions file we have the function to add a product.
+Let's now add the function to revalidate path of /products, after every product is added and on the dal functions (getProducts and getRandomNumber), the revalidation to 60 seconds.

+Even though both our functions have a revalidation of 60 seconds, because of the revalidatePath from the addProduct, now both calls are being executed right away.

+This happens because revalidatePath will revalidate everything that is on that page, including the calls to external functions.

+However, if instead of revalidating the path, we revalidate the tags we defined on our cached functions, it will now only revalidate what we want, in this case, the get-products.

+RevalidateTag is useful when we have more than one method that revalidates on the same component, but we don't want both to be revalidated at the same time when some specific call is invoked

+We can also revalidate a fetch request, example:

+const response = await fetch('http://localhost:3000/api/products', {
+next: {
+revalidate: 60,
+tags: ['get-products-fetch'],
+},
+})

+const products: Product[] = await response.json()

+and the same thing for the randomNumber.

+This is just another approach we could take